jjrbf/expresso/README.md

 ## Welcome to _*expresso*_!

-This is the CIS245 Project created by Johann F, Devin M, Harris M, Varad, and Prabnur.
+This is the CIS245 Project created by Johann F, Devin M, and Harris M.

 _expresso_ is a fictional coffee shop that specializes in fast service for its customers.